ethereum-optimism/optimism/deposits.md

 1. A contract creation deposit, which is indicated by setting the `isCreation` flag to `true`.
    In the event that the `to` address is non-zero, the contract will revert.
-2. A call from a contract account, in which case the `from` value is transformed to its L2 alias.
+2. A call from a contract account, in which case the `from` value is transformed to its L2 alias (by adding `0x1111000000000000000000000000000000001111`).
 This prevents attacks in which a contract on L1 has the same address as a contract on L2 but doesn't have the same code.
 We can safely ignore this for EOAs because they're guaranteed to have the same "code" (i.e. no code at all).
    This also makes it possible for users to interact with contracts on L2 even when the Sequencer is down.

 > **TODO** Define if/how ETH withdrawals occur.